+India has become the third largest domestic aviation market in the World and is expected to overtake UK to become the third largest air passenger market by 2024.
+To cater to the rising air traffic, the Government of India has been working towards development of infrastructure to facilitate air connectivity across the length and breath of the country.
+Helicopters and related services form a considerable part of any National Air Space and Airport System i.e. the General Aviation Market.
 The civil aviation industry in India has emerged as one of the fastest growing industries in the country during the last three years.
 Demand for helicopters is anticipated to experience substantial growth during the next five years primarily due to their broad application base, especially in the civil and commercial sectors.
-However, the COVID-19 Pandemic had significant effect on the helicopter market directly in the short-term as the orders and deliveries have witnesses a decline in 2020.
+However, the COVID-19 Pandemic had significant effect on the helicopter market directly.
 Furthermore, the COVID-19 Pandemic has adversely affected the tourism industry, thereby affecting revenues of commercial helicopter operators.
-This is expected to hamper the demand for commercial helicopters in the coming years.

-The usage of civil helicopters in India is majorly confined to logistic air support to offshore exploration & production, nonscheduled passenger service and only a very small percentage of total helicopter operations are devoted to application roles such as hotline washing, casualty air evacuation, electronic news gathering, under-slung load operations, airborne law enforcement etc. vis-à-vis developed nations, where the major helicopter deployment is in such areas.

-There are approximately 239 civil registered helicopters in actual usage in India for a population of 138 crores which works out to one helicopter per 57 lakhs people against the world average of one helicopter per 4.45 lakh people., As per the HAI statistics, out of total world civil helicopter population of 41,000, India accounts for less than 1%.
+The usage of civil helicopters in India is majorly confined to logistic air support to offshore exploration & production, helicopter pilgrimage, non-scheduled passenger service and only a very small percentage of total helicopter operations are devoted to application roles such as hotline washing, casualty air evacuation, electronic news gathering, under-slung load operations, airborne law enforcement etc. vis-à-vis developed nations, where the major helicopter deployment is in such areas.
+There are approximately 239 civil registered helicopters in actual usage in India for a population of 138 crores which works out to one helicopter per 57 lakhs people against the world average of one helicopter per 4.45 lakh people.
+As per the HAI statistics, out of total world civil helicopter population of 41,000, India accounts for less than 1%.
 In fact, India currently has civil helicopters less than Switzerland.
 Despite of this statistics, the market and industry remains optimistic about the Indian Civil Helicopter Industry.

 Regulatory support is being provided by MoCA & DGCA through various policies as given below:- i) Regional Connectivity Scheme (RCS):

-The growth of air connectivity to India's remote regions has historically been restricted due lack of proper infrastructure and preference for railways due to high airfares.
+The growth of air connectivity to India's remote regions has historically been restricted due to lack of proper infrastructure and preference for railways due to high airfares.